 The Board of Directors shall have between 9 (nine) members and not more than 21 (twenty-one), as established by the Company's General Ordinary Stockholders' Meeting, subject to the provisions in these by-laws regarding the appointment of the Minority Appointed Director (as such term is defined below).
 An alternate director may be appointed for each proprietary member.
-At least 3 (three) of the members of the Audit Committee must qualify as independent in terms of the applicable provisions to the securities market where the Shares are registered.
+At least 25% (twenty-five percent) of the members of the Board must qualify as independent in terms of the Securities Market Law and the applicable provisions to the securities market where the Shares are registered.
 The alternate directors of the independent directors must also be considered independent.
 In the event of the temporary or permanent absence of a proprietary member, such vacancy shall be filled, as the case may be, by the alternate member who has been specifically appointed to replace such absent proprietary member.